psumiya/psumiya/README.md

 * https://sumiya.page - Blog to share things I have learnt and experienced.
   * Originally started in 2016 as https://algoclinic.com to share what I was learning on Data Structure and Algorithms.
 With an explosion of online resources around these topics though, I thought it would be better to share things that are unique to me, but may be generally useful for someone else too.
-  * This is when I registered https://sumiya.page.
-Today, content for both domains are served from the same S3 bucket.
-General setup is Browser -> Google DNS -> Amazon Route 53 -> CloudFront -> S3
+  * Today, content for both domains are served from the same S3 bucket.
   * GitHub: https://github.com/psumiya/blog
 * https://amazonoraws.com - A comprehensive list of all Amazon Web Service products that helps identify whether a service name begins with Amazon, or AWS.
   * GitHub: https://github.com/psumiya/amazon-or-aws